-During 1996 and 1997, approximately 37% and 40%, respectively, of the Company's revenue was derived from international operations.
+During 1996, 1997 and the first three months of 1998, approximately 37%, 40% and 41%, respectively, of the Company's revenue was derived from international operations.
 Some of the countries in which the Company conducts business have, in the past, experienced political, economic or social instability, including expropriations, currency devaluations, hyper-inflation, confiscatory taxation or other adverse regulatory or legislative developments, or have limited the repatriation of investment income, capital and other assets.
 There can be no assurance that some of these circumstances will not occur in the future or that, if they occur, they will not have a material adverse effect on the Company's financial condition and results of operations.

 The Company conducts business in several foreign currencies that are subject to fluctuations in the exchange rate relative to the U.S. dollar.
 The Company's results of operations from foreign activities are translated into U.S. dollars at the average prevailing rates of exchange during the period reported, which average rates may differ from the actual rates of exchange in effect at the time of actual conversion into U.S. dollars.
 The Company monitors its currency exchange risk but currently does not hedge against this risk.
-At December 31, 1997, the Company had recorded a \$3.5 million cumulative negative currency translation adjustment on its balance sheet to account for currency fluctuations in the foreign countries in which it does business.
+At March 31, 1998, the Company had recorded a \$3.1 million cumulative negative currency translation adjustment on its balance sheet to account for currency fluctuations in the foreign countries in which it does business.
 There can be no assurance that currency exchange fluctuations will not adversely affect the Company's financial condition or results of operations.
 Additionally, although the Company currently has no plans to repatriate significant earnings from its international operations, there is no assurance that the Company could repatriate such earnings without incurring significant tax liabilities.